matrixorigin/matrixorigin.io.cn/docs/MatrixOne/Reference/SQL-Reference/Data-Manipulation-Statements/operators/cast-functions-and-operators/binary.md

 ## **Description**

-The BINARY() function converts a value to a binary string.
+The BINARY() function converts a value to a binary string。

 ## **Syntax**